MadLittleMods/zig-x-compositing-manager/README.md

 ### Testing

+> [!NOTE]
+>
+> Ideally, the tests should be self-contained and runnable without requiring additional
+> setup, such as manually creating and configuring a display of the correct size.
+By
+> default, it should just run in a headless environment and we'd have `Xvfb` as a
+> dependency that we'd automatically build ourselves to run the tests.
+I hate when
+> projects require you to install extra system dependencies to get things working.
+The
+> only thing you should need is the right version of Zig.

 Launch Xephyr (virtual X server that we can run our test in):

  - `:99` specifies the display number to create/use in your virtual environment (you can use